Class: DLinked::List

 #reverse_each {|Object| ... } ⇒ self, Enumerator

-Iterates through the list in reverse order, yielding the value of each element starting from the tail and moving to the head.
+Iterates through the list in reverse order, from tail to head.

 Yields: